What does the Prosecution have to prove in a case of intimidation?

 If the Court decides not to enter a criminal conviction, the court can impose the following sentences:

 Section 10(1)(a) – No Conviction Recorded

-A dismissal under Section 10(1)(a) of the Crimes (Sentencing Procedure) Act 1999 is the most lenient sentence that a Court in NSW can impose on an offender.
-It means that despite the Court finding the person guilty of the offence of intimidation, the Court will discharge the person without recording a conviction for intimidation on their criminal record and the Court will not impose any other penalty.
+A dismissal under Section 10(1)(a) of the Crimes (Sentencing Procedure) Act 1999 is the most lenient sentence that a Court in NSW can impose on a person.

 Section 9(1)(b) Conditional Release Order (CRO) without Conviction (formally known as a section 10 bond)

 A Court can also sentence an person to a Conditional Release Order for an offence of intimidation.
 A Conditional Release Order is a good behaviour bond that can be imposed with or without recording a conviction.